kingparra/hpfp/08_-_recursion/notes.rst

 Recursive cases are where self-referencing function calls occur.
 A recursive function call is where the function definition is applied to different input values.
-Each call of the function splits the input it into smaller instances of that function, building up intermediate results along the way which will eventually be combined to arrive at the final answer.
+Each call of the function splits the input into smaller instances of that function, with each instance representing an intermediate result along the way.
+Theses intermediate results will eventually be combined to arrive at the final answer.
 In our function declaration, the recursive case is the equasion ``factorial n = n * factorial (n - 1)``.

 In order for function evaluation to eventually stop, each recursive call of this case should move progressively closer towards one of the base cases.
 If not, the function will call itself forever, a